Nillows/Module11/README.md

 ## Usage
 Once the App has launched you will be prompted to enter the app, followed by all your personal notes.
 The Option to add a new note is managed by clicking the `+` Icon in the top right, followed by the `save` icon to store your note.
-The delete feature is utilized by clicking the red garbage can icons next to the note titels
+The delete feature is utilized by clicking the red garbage can icons next to the note titles

 ## Credits
 Nillows